ethanforvest/thumbsup/README.md

 ## Contributing

 If you want to contribute to `thumbsup`, please fork the repository and submit a pull request.
-Ensure that your contributions adhere to the project's coding standards and include appropriate tests.

 ## License